KDCube is built around apps

 when_to_usefront-matter to help the agent decide when to activate the skill - Include

-tools.yamlto pair skills with the tools they need - Use
+tools.yamlto pair skills with the tools they need, and mark hard dependencies withrequired: true - Use

 Widgets, APIs, MCP & Custom UI

-Bundles now expose a decorator-discovered interface.
-Widgets, REST APIs, bundle-served MCP endpoints, chat message handlers, and background job handlers are separate surfaces: widgets are UI entrypoints intended for the platform shell, APIs are programmatic operations reachable under the integrations routes, @mcp(...) exposes an MCP-native surface for external MCP clients, and @on_job receives ready work claimed by proc.
-A bundle may also define a custom main view and a dedicated message entrypoint.
+Apps expose a decorator-discovered interface.
+Widgets, REST APIs, app-served MCP endpoints, chat message handlers, named-service providers, and background job handlers are separate surfaces: widgets are UI entrypoints intended for the platform shell, APIs are programmatic operations reachable under the integrations routes, @mcp(...) exposes an MCP-native surface for external MCP clients, and @on_job receives ready work claimed by proc.
+An app may also define a custom main view and a dedicated message entrypoint.

 Buildable React/Vite Widgets